 Note: For the degree of change categories: Rapidly changing (dashed line) districts are those with white % change 3 times greater than metro white % change.
-Moderately changing districts (solid line) are those with white student % change 2 times but less than 3 times greater than metro white % change, or those that experienced a white % change less than 2 times the metro white % change but classified as predominately white, nonwhite or diverse in the earlier time period and classified as predominately white, nonwhite or diverse in the earlier time period as predominately white, nonwhite or diverse in the other predominately type in the later period.
+Moderately changing districts (solid line) are those with white student % change 2 times but less than 3 times greater than metro white % change, or those that experienced a white % change less than 2 times the metro white % change but classified as predominately white, nonwhite or diverse in the earlier time period and classified as a new category in the later period.
+For the type of change: Resegregating districts are those classified as predominately white, nonwhite or diverse in the earlier time period and classified as the other predominately type in the later period.
 Integrating districts are those classified as predominately white or nonwhite in the earlier time period and diverse in the later period.
 Metropolitan figures represent enrollment counts for all schools open during each time period.
 Source: U.S. Department of Education, National Center for Education Statistics, Common Core of Data (CCD), Public Elementary/Secondary School Universe Survey Data